Tales of Canine Cluelessness in the Human Personal Space Department as Shared by Dog Lovers

 Word of advice: Don't test it with an unknown dog.

-My advice is if you're not sure of the answer to your question, don't test an unknown Dog’s personal space to test out the answer.
+My advice is, if you're not sure of the answer to your question, don't test an unknown dog’s personal space to find out.

 Sometimes.
 At feeding time, they seem to prefer to social distance.
-Sometimes also with a favorite thing to chew.
+Sometimes they also do this with a favorite chew toy.

 This user hit the nail on the head.
 Doggos should be treated like kids.

-Cuddles is the best thing in the world that means your fur baby loves you!
-Why would you want to change anything about that.
+Cuddles are the best thing in the world, meaning your fur baby loves you!
+Why would you want to change anything about that?

-Once you get a fur baby you say goodbye to personal space, they are just showing you how much they appreciate you of course they understand they are alot smarter then we think, fur babies are like children.
+Once you get a fur baby, you say goodbye to personal space; they are just showing you how much they appreciate you.
+Of course, they understand—they are a lot smarter than we think.
+Fur babies are like children.

 Some dogs do understand our personal space.
 But if yours don't, well, you know who's boss.